EtchUK/Etch.OrchardCore.Fields/README.md

 ### Colour

-Colour field introduces an alternative to the `TextField` for ditors to define a colour.
+Colour field introduces an alternative to the `TextField` for editors to define a colour.
 This field can be configured with a colour palette, transparent or the ability to choose a custom colour.

 ### Dictionary